-Brett is National Manager, Energy & Carbon, Arrium Mining and Materials.
+Brett is currently employed in the role of National Manager - Energy & Carbon, with the GFG Alliance.
 Brett joined the Board in 2007.
-He is Chair of the Risk Committee and a member of the Audit Committee.
+He holds a Bachelor of Commerce and a Bachelor of Laws.
+He is currently a member of the Risk Committee and the Audit Committee.